spookylukey/django-views-the-right-way/source/url-parameters.rst

    def product_detail(request, pk: int):
        pass  # etc

-Now, you now longer have to check the URLconf to be sure of the type of the argument, it's right there in your function.
+Now, you no longer have to check the URLconf to be sure of the type of the argument, it's right there in your function.

 The elegance of URL parameters as part of the function signature contrasts with